What next for Wanlockhead?

 By later in the year, based on ideas and discussion across the community, with people of all ages, the village will have a plan of action which can be used to:

-Read on to find out how you can shape your plan and your place!
+Read on to find out how you can shape your place!

 WHat’s this about?